-It is an infusion made from herbs and spices.
-It may or may not contain a few tea leaves.
-There is some controversy about the use of the word tea as in some parts of the world, tea refers exclusively to the leaves of the tea plant.
-Here, we use it as a term that implies infusion when preceded by herbal.
+Herbal Tea is an infusion made from herbs and spices.
+It may or may not contain a some true tea leaves.
+There is some controversy about the use of the word tea as in some parts of the world where tea refers exclusively to the leaves of the tea plant.
+Here, we use it as a term that implies infusion.

 How to make a good Herbal Tea

-I guess I started when I lived in Sydney, and had access easily to a great range of ingredients – both most excellent blends of herbs to be drunk on their own or mixed with others, and to fresh, dried, elemental herbs – things like red clover, beautiful yellow marigold leaves, a magnificent range of mints etc etc. In Adelaide that is SO so much harder.
+When I lived in Sydney, there was easy access to a great range of ingredients – both most excellent blends of herbs to be drunk on their own or mixed with others, and to fresh, dried, elemental herbs – things like red clover, beautiful yellow marigold leaves, a magnificent range of mints etc etc. In Adelaide that is so much harder.

 So, these days, no longer in Sydney and only average blends available locally, I source some ingredients via the net, buy some whenever in Sydney, grow a lot myself.
 But it also taught me to look elsewhere, and I discovered all sorts of Asian things from the local Asian shops, and explored Persian shops, and Greek Shops, and realised that many dried ingredients can form the basis of teas.